boramalper/himawaripy/README.md

             systemctl --user enable --now himawaripy.timer

 ### For KDE Users
+#### KDE 5.7+
+To change the wallpaper in KDE 5.7+, desktop widgets must be unlocked.
+If you dom't want to leave them unlocked, the pre-KDE 5.7 method can still be used.

+To unlock desktop widgets ([from the KDE userbase](https://userbase.kde.org/Plasma#Widgets)):
+> Open the Desktop Toolbox or the Panel Toolbox or right click on the Desktop - if you see an item labeled Unlock Widgets then select that, and then proceed to add widgets to your Desktop or your Panel.

+#### Before KDE 5.7
 > So the issue here is that KDE does not support changing the desktop wallpaper
 > from the commandline, but it does support polling a directory for file changes
 > through the "Slideshow" desktop background option, whereby you can point KDE